Murder of Alberica Filo della Torre: History

 Alberica Filo della Torre was the daughter of Rear Admiral Ettore Filo della Torre (1908–1989) and Anna del Pezzo di Cajanello (1917–2017), a wealthy woman of Roman upper class who committed herself to the support and aid of charitable works.
 Alberica Filo della Torre was born in Rome on 2 April 1949, of the branch of the Counts of Torre Santa Susanna of the noble Neapolitan Filo family, and was first married to Don Alfonso de Liguoro of the princes of Presicce, a marriage subsequently declared null by the Roman Rota, and then, in Rome on 10 July 1981, to entrepreneur and former managing director of Vianini, Pietro Mattei.
 She was the mother of two children, Manfredi and Domitilla.

 On the morning of the offence, the woman was in her residence at Olgiata, whilst her husband was at his place of employment.
 In the villa, there were her two offspring, two Filipino servants, the English babysitter Melanie Uniacke, and four laborers who were preparing for the celebration of the couple's marriage anniversary that evening.
 The preparations for the evening party began in the villa via the four laborers between 7:00 am and 7:30 am.
 Meanwhile, the countess and her two offspring also awakened according to the testimony of the maid Violeta Alpaga.
 In fact, it was the maid herself that took breakfast to the woman at around 7:45 am and then went back to the kitchen.
 Again according to the witness account, the countess went downstairs around 8:30 am and returned to her room at about 8:45 am.
 The countess did not exit her room alive thereafter.
 At around 9:15 am, the maid and little Domitilla knocked for the first time at the door to the room which was locked from the inside, without receiving a response.

 Later, at approximately 10:30-11:00, according to the same testimony, Violeta Alpaga and the child knocked on the door of the room again, again with no answer and had unsuccessfully tried to use the internal telephone.
 Eventually, they found a second key and were able to enter the room and saw the woman in the room on the floor, with her body extended and her head wrapped in blood-soaked sheets.
 The police were called and the first officers to arrive at the home were the local Carabinieri.
-The Carabinieri were followed by the Mobile Radio Operations Unit sometime between 12-12:30.
+The Carabinieri were followed by the Mobile Radio Operations Unit sometime between 12 and 12:30.
 The case was transferred to the Public Prosecutor, Cesare Martellino, and his deputy, Federico De Siervo.
 Alberica Filo della Torre was buried in the family chapel in the monumental Verano cemetery.